According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 10.

 Aryabhata, a mathematician and astronomer, wrote a book in Sanskrit known as the Aryabhatiyam.
 He stated that day and night were caused by the rotation of the earth on its axis, even though it seems as if the sun is rising and setting everyday.
 He developed a scientific explanation for eclipses as well.
 He also found a way of calculating the circumference of a circle.

-Frequently asked Questions on CBSE Class 6 History Notes Chapter 11: Building Paintings and Books
+Frequently Asked Questions on CBSE Class 6 History Notes Chapter 11 Buildings, Paintings and Books

 The Iron pillar is situated in Quwwat-ul Mosque at Mehrauli in Delhi, India.